Elorm-t/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 4 - Empty!: This script creates an empty file.

 Task 5 - Execute: Script adds execute permission to the owner of a file.

+Task 6 - Multiple permissions: Script adds execute permission for owner and group owner, and read
+	 		       permission for other users